DNM1008/Computer-Vision/readme.md

 `coords_video.py` and `count_video.py` works with static videos, although will break in under any edge case.

+## Custom models

+- Custom models are being fine-tuned to detect objects that can trigger analysis.
+These objects are cash cassettes (casset), cash (tien), and opened ATM (atm).
+  - The first approach is to build 1 model that can detect them all, this is "big model" and the results are in `big_model`.
+  - The second approach is to build 3 models that can detech 1 object at a time.
+    These models are trained in `small_{object_names}`.

 ## Future plans

 - Debug and ensure that the programs work in more edge cases